-October, 1968.
+Years passed before anyone escaped.
+Her name was Nurse Betty, and her story was found scribbled in the margins of a book.
+Most of the entries are smeared with blood.
+One of them reads: October, 1966.
 He is coming for us one by one, and I can hear them screaming from the padded cells, can smell the burning flesh each time the lights flicker.
 I know it is the electric chair.
 He calls it “shock therapy” but he and the girls are punishing us.
-I beg Alice and Paulette to remember how well I treated them as patients, but now as Toby’s nurses, they are brainwashed to enjoy Toby’s dreadful experiments.
+I beg Tracy and Holly to remember how well I treated them as patients, but now as Atticus’s nurses, they are brainwashed to enjoy his dreadful experiments.
 I’m afraid to guess what he’s doing with the dead bodies this time.

 Today, hardly anyone remembers the horrors of Desoto Asylum.
-During the day, it’s vacant, eerie, crumbling brick structure hardly seems worthy of notoriety.
+During the day, its vacant, eerie, crumbling brick structure hardly seems worthy of notoriety.
 But at night, when the smell of burning flesh permeates the air in a putrid dark cloud, thrill seekers looking for innocent fun are in for the shock of a lifetime.

 You must be logged in to post a comment.